mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 I'd love to find some top that fits securely into the open space on top of my rack and lets me put things on top of it.
 It would be convenient extra storage if I could find something sturdy and easy to remove, but I can't find anything like that.

-If you know a solution to this, let me know in the comments.
+If you know a solution to this, let me know, and I'll update the post.

 ## Avoiding mistakes I made

 ### Test the UPS before mounting it

 The UPS was, by far, the hardest component to mount in the rack.
 I don't understand how people do it.
-It's a XX lb device, and you need at least one hand holding it in place and one hand securing the screws.
+It's about half the size and weight of a window air conditioner, but to install it, you one hand holding it perfectly level and another hand screwing it in.
 I eventually decided it was a two-person job and called my wife in for reinforcements.

 But you don't want to go through all that work and find out, like I did, that the UPS is too loud to earn a permanent place in your rack.
 Or it could just be a dead device, and you don't want to find that out after you mount it.

 So before you mount your UPS, remember to test it for functionality and noise before you go to the trouble of mounting it.

-### Check return policies

-on Newegg: I'd never seen anything on Newegg before that was replacement-only, so I took it for granted that I'd be able to return it if I didn't like it.

 ### Check UPS reviews for noise complaints

 Some UPS devices are totally silent and some produce constant noise.
 If it's anywhere near you, take noise into consideration.

+### Check return policies

+I'd never seen anything on Newegg before that was replacement-only, so I took it for granted that I'd be able to return my UPS if I didn't like it.
+I was surprised to find it was a replacement-only item

+Luckily, Newegg customer service was helpful and accepted the return for a refund.

 ### Get a PoE-enabled switch if you have any PoE components

-It's a bit silly that I now have 2U of network switches and 2U of patch panels, and I'm only using 11 of the 44 ports, but I guess better to have too much available than too little.
+Currently, I have 2U of network switches and 2U of patch panels, and I'm only using 11 of the 44 ports.

-I regret not looking around more for a managed switch that supported PoE without a noise problem.
-My ideal would be to have a managed switch where at least eight of the ports have PoE without sacrificing fanless operation.
+I regret not looking around more for a managed switch that supported PoE while still offering quiet operation.
+My ideal would be to have a fanless managed switch where at least eight of the ports have PoE and at least three have 10 Gbps speeds.

-I want to be able to add rules to devices plugged into my PoE switch, but because it's unmanaged, they all have to share the same rules.

 ### Cage nuts aren't supposed to hurt